LAST REVIEWED Oct 29 2020 9 MIN READ

 Traditional 401(k) Versus Roth 401(k)

 Before Roth 401(k)s became available in 2006, employers and employees only had traditional 401(k)s available to them.
-Traditional 401(k)s, with their immediate tax breaks, may be more attractive to employees expecting to be in lower marginal tax brackets after retirement.
+Traditional 401(k)s, with their immediate tax breaks, may be more attractive to employees who expect to be in lower marginal tax brackets after retirement.

 Younger employees with lower salaries who expect to make more over time may choose a Roth 401(k) to avoid taxes later on when they’re likely to be in a higher tax bracket.
 Any money earned from contributions to a Roth 401(k) is not taxed, which is an important factor to consider especially if the account has decades to grow.
 Financial advisors usually recommend making contributions to both types of accounts since no one can predict future tax rates.